-11.3.2 Support for dynamic certificate renewal
+Support for dynamic certificate renewal

-A running Recording or Replay Service instance can use the new authentication. identity_certificate_file_poll_period.millisec property in RTI Security Plugins to renew its identity certificate without the need to restart the service.
+A running Recording or Replay Service instance can use the new authentication. identity_certificate_file_poll_period.millisec property in SECURITY PLUGINS to renew its identity certificate without the need to restart the service.
 The authentication. identity_certificate_file_poll_period.millisec property must have a value greater than zero for the participant to periodically poll its identity certificate file for changes.
+(In release 7.3, the authentication.identity_certificate_file_poll_period.millisec property is replaced by a new files_poll_interval property.)

-For more information, see the sections on how to support RTI Security Plugins in Recorder and in Replay.
+For more information, see the sections on how to support SECURITY PLUGINS in Recorder and in Replay.
 Also see Advanced Authentication Concepts in the RTI Security Plugins User's Manual.

-11.3.3 Support for dynamic certificate revocation
+Support for dynamic certificate revocation

-A running Recording Service instance (Recorder or Replay) can use the authentication.crl and the new authentication.crl_file_poll_period.millisec properties in RTI Security Plugins to specify certificate revocations without the need to restart the service.
-The authentication.crl_file_poll_period.millisec property must have a value greater than zero for the participant to periodically poll the provided CRL file for changes.
+A running Recording Service instance (Recorder or Replay) can use the authentication.crl and the new authentication.crl_file_poll_period.millisec properties in SECURITY PLUG-INS to specify certificate revocations without the need to restart the service.
+The authentication. crl_file_poll_period.millisec property must have a value greater than zero for the participant to periodically poll the provided CRL file for changes.
+(In release 7.3, the authentication. crl_file_poll_period.millisec property is replaced by a new files_poll_interval property.)

-For more information, see the sections on how to support RTI Security Plugins in Recorder and in Replay.
+For more information, see the sections on how to support SECURITY PLUGINS in Recorder and in Replay.
 Also see Advanced Authentication Concepts in the RTI Security Plugins User's Manual.

-11.3.4 Third-party software changes
+Third-party software changes